-This article is the first part of a two-part case study providing an overview of the pre-market notification process (i.e., 510k Submission) in order to obtain clearance from the US FDA for marketing a new medical device.
+This article is the first part of a two-part case study providing an overview of the premarket notification process (i.e., 510k submission) to obtain clearance from the US FDA for marketing a new medical device.
 This first part of the series focuses on the initial steps of a 510k submission project: 1) identifying product classification, 2) identifying any applicable international standards and special controls guidance documents, and 3) selecting a primary predicate device.

 For this case study, I chose the maker of Krazy Glue® as a hypothetical new client.
 The company wants to start selling cyanoacrylate as a topical adhesive in the U.S. market.
 As with the Canadian and European markets, the US FDA considers cyanoacrylate a medical device when it is used as a topical adhesive.
 The first step toward obtaining FDA clearance for marketing the new product is to determine the device’s classification.

-My client was considering asking the FDA to identify the classification of topical adhesives using the 513(g) submission process, but I provided the following reasons why the client should not use the 513(g) process:
+My client was considering asking the FDA to identify the classification of topical adhesives using the 513(g) submission process.
+Still, I provided the following reasons why the client should not use the 513(g) process:

 - the 513(g) process takes 60 days to get a response from the FDA, while a qualified consultant can make the same determination in less than a day